top of page

 A project by Marina Alegre & Margherita Isola

-Thanks the support of the Goethe Institut of São Paulo.
+Thanks to the support of the Goethe Institut of São Paulo.

 2020 > 2022

-Pacha Manas tackles the theme of abortion and its criminalisation, a theme that permeates the reality of women and which is increasingly important to talk about here in Brazil, as in the rest of the world.
+Pacha Manas tackles the theme of abortion and its criminalisation.
+Abortion permeates the reality of many women all around the world but here in Brazil, where it is still criminalised, it becomes even more important to talk about it.

 Starting from the autobiographical experiences of their respective abortions, Margherita and Marina counter the violence with which the experience of abortion is silenced and censored by meeting with comrades, women and plants, and together collectivising wounds, struggles, hopes and knowledge.

-The project creates spaces for dialogue and solidarity between a diversity of women and plants, and promotes practices of resilience, healing and mutual care.
+The project creates spaces for dialogue and solidarity, and promotes practices of resilience, healing and mutual care.

-Some itinerant circles were held in different parts of São Paulo involving women met in the streets while an online circle was organized during the pandemic in collaboration with the Goethe Institut and the Rosa Luxemburg Foundation and thank to the partecipacion of Cristina Takua, indigenous philosopher and educator, Eliana Rodriguez, ethnobotanical researcher, Cleone Santos, Afro-Brazilera woman and founder of Mulheres da Luz, an NGO serving women in prostitution, and Andrea Alves, Afro-Brazilera dancer and choreographer and member of the Marcia das Mulheres Negras of São Paulo.
+These circles have taken place across São Paulo with women we met in public spaces, as well as online during the pandemic organized in collaboration with the Goethe-Institut and the Rosa Luxemburg Foundation.
+This online circle featured contributions from Cristina Takua (Indigenous philosopher and educator), Eliana Rodriguez (ethnobotanical researcher), Cleone Santos (Afro-Brazilian founder of Mulheres da Luz, an NGO supporting women in prostitution), and Andrea Alves (Afro-Brazilian dancer, choreographer, and member of the Marcha das Mulheres Negras of São Paulo).

-The publication is presented as a partecipatory reading. sharing some extracts of the book, and interwoving the reading with a collective embroidery and a poetical interconnection with healing plants for women.
+The publication has been presented as a participatory reading, sharing extracts of the book, and interwoven the reading with a collective tembroidery & talk.

 Reading-performance tour: